WRITE A REVIEW

 This is a nice serum which is a nice treat for the skin.
 But overall i havent seen it do anything different to my skin and it doesnt appear to have reduced pores!

-So clearly it was something else that caused me to react to Protect & Repair in the first place.
+I previously posted that I had had an allergic reaction to this range - I was using everything!
+However I had withdrawal symptons and not only because I live fairly remotely I tried to go back to using it after a break of two or three weeks, and I am pleased to say that I was able to do so without any reaction.So clearly it was something else that caused me to react to Protect & Repair in the first place.
 One was I had been bitten by a tick - and it happens all the time where we live, but I hear they are being blamed for a lot of other reactions these days.
 Secondly a friend had given me a lavender based facial cleansing soap which I had used only once - it was very drying, and I already have a dry skin.
 Normally I use nothing other than water on my face because of the dryness...!
 I must try a little area... to see if it was the culprit!

 i bought this for $25CAD at Shoppers after i heard/read all the hype about this. i'm almost done using the tube and all i have to say is NO. doesn't do a thing for me, makes my skin sorta soft but silicone like. definately will NOT purchase again.